Dutch Health Insurances

 Did you know that LoonZorg offers the best priced Health Insurance package in The Netherlands?
-We offer the mandatory ‘Basisverzekering’ of HollandZorg in a ‘No-Risk’ policy package without the compulsory excess (385,- euro) for just 97,03 euro per month (2017)!
-Please be informed that as from 2017 this policy will have a voluntary excess of 500,- euro after exceeding the mandatory excess of 385,- euro!
-This means that HollandZorg will charge you in the year 2018 for the care expenses made by you above 385,- euro till a maximum of 500,- euro.
+We offer the mandatory ‘Basisverzekering’ of HollandZorg in a ‘No-Risk’ policy package without the compulsory excess (385,- euro) for just EUR 112 per month in 2021 (EUR 126,60 in 2022)!

 If you work and pay income tax in the Netherlands in general (there are some exemptions) you are legally obliged to take out health insurance from a Dutch health insurer.
 An international health insurance or travel insurance is not recognised as a valid Dutch health insurance.
 It is your own responsibility to take out health insurance.
 If you do not take out health insurance not only you can expect to receive a fine but also you will have to pay all medical costs yourself when something happens to you.

 The mandatory public health insurance is called ‘Basisverzekering’.
 The content or the coverage of the Basisverzekering is determined by the Dutch Government.
 The Basisverzekering generally covers (a part of) care by general practitioners, specialists and midwives, hospital care and medicines.
 Children under the age of 18 have to be insured as well but they do not pay a premium.

 LOONZORG OFFERS THE BEST PRICED MANDATORY HEALTH INSURANCE IN THE NETHERLANDS